Care Act Advocacy

 Care Act advocates can be appointed for:

-When a child’s need assessment is being completed
+- When a child’s needs assessment is being completed

 What will a Care Act Advocate do?